26 min read

 How much does it cost to run ELK stack for security monitoring?

-The ELK stack itself is completely free and open-source, no licensing fees.
+The ELK stack itself is completely free and open-source with no licensing fees.
 Your costs come entirely from infrastructure:

 • Local/development: Free using Docker Desktop (this tutorial)